woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: Yes, I know that.

 **Philip**: Let's meet with Charley at the university club.
 Ten o'clock tomorrow morning.
-It doesn't mean you're going Michigan.
+It doesn't mean you're going to Michigan.

 **Grandpa**: It doesn't mean you have to be a doctor.
-But the inteview will be good experience for you.
+But the interview will be good experience for you.

 **Robbie**: In that case, it's OK.
 Dad, growing up means making my own decisions, doesn't it?